 Every year, the number of tourists increases in Japan, facilitated by the government.
 The 2020 Tokyo Olympic Games also present less cheerful consequences.
-On site, especially in the most popular cities and attractions, enjoying them sometimes happens to be difficult and this is what we were talking about in this previous post.
+On site, especially in the most popular cities and attractions, enjoying them sometimes happens to be difficult which is what we were talking about in the previous post.

-The other collateral damage is about the reservation part, which is essential.
-While we could have been waiting for the last minute or so in the past, now it is almost impossible and booking late is now a preparation’s mistake which might cost a lot, as the range, quality and budget choices are limited as you will get closer to your arrival in Japan.
+The other collateral damage is about the reservation part which is essential.
+While we could have waited for the last minute or so in the past, now that would be almost impossible and booking late is now a mistake that might cost a lot, as the range, quality and budget choices are limited the closer it gets to your arrival in Japan.

 The most dense times and locations

-Japan remains a specific destination for traveling, and even if it obviously shares some good practices to know just like the rest of worldwide tourism, the archipelago has its own specificities:
+Japan remains a specific destination for traveling, and even if it shares some good practices to know with the rest of worldwide tourism, the archipelago also has its own specifics:

-- the most touristic months in Japan are July and August, April, October and December
+- the most touristy months in Japan are April, July and August, October and December

-- local peaks of tourism: sakura ohanami (end of March / beginning of April), Golden Week (end of April / beginning of May), Obon (mid-August), momiji koyo (end of November / beginning of December) and Silver Week (end of September)
+- local peaks of tourism include: sakura ohanami (end of March / beginning of April), Golden Week (end of April / beginning of May), Obon (mid-August), momiji koyo (end of November / beginning of December) and Silver Week (end of September)

-The given advice here mostly concerns the "classic" or "touristy" travels, without being critical or pejorative.
-Therefore, if you are willing to travel outside the beaten tracks, you can be more flexible and relaxed about the reservation dates.
-Numerous are travelers who do not book anything but their flights, in order to wander according to their moods, desires and encounters.
+The advice given here mostly concerns "classic" or "touristy" travel, without being critical or pejorative.
+Therefore, if you are willing to travel outside the beaten tracks, you can be more flexible and relaxed about your reservation dates.
+Numerous are the travelers who do not book anything but their flights, in order to wander according to their moods, desires and encounters.

-This philosophy of travel remains totally impossible, not only during the previous given dates, but to families with children and in the most touristy places such as:
+This philosophy of travel would be totally impossible, not only during the times of year listed above as being the busiest, but particularly for families with children and in the most touristy places, such as:

 - the most visited cities *and* the less suitable (geographically) such as Kyoto and Miyajima

-Usually, a trip to Japan is not decided at the last minute, just even by considering the budget and the days off you can take.
+A trip to Japan is not usually decided at the last minute, at the least you will need to consider your budget and how many days you can take.

-The first point to secure, from which will follow the complete preparation, is of course to plan the dates of availability in order to know the trip duration.
+The first point to secure, from which will follow the complete preparation, is of course to plan your dates of availability in order to know the trip duration.

-According to the determined vacation dates, it is possible to book your flights.
-There is not exact science about it, but we can consider that ordering flights about six months in advance happens to be a good average, especially for the purpose of this article.
+Based on the determined vacation dates, you can book your flights.
+There is no exact science about it, but purchasing flights about six months in advance happens to be a good average, especially for the purpose of this article.

-As of promotions and discounts, no rules neither: they can happen at the last minute as well as nine months before the departure.
-Depending on the chosen airplane company, remember to go online as soon as they open the selection of seats (for example 72 hours before take-off) to be sure to have seats next to your relatives.
+As for promotions and discounts, there are no rules either: they can happen at the last minute as well as nine months before your departure.
+Depending on the chosen airplane company, remember to go online as soon as they open the selection of seats (for example 72 hours before takeoff) to be sure to have seats next to your relatives.

-Then, it is good to plan the main itinerary and precisely define the cities from which you can travel around.
-For example, ten days in Tokyo, one week in Kyoto and then 5 days in Kyushu.
-Once you know them, accommodation can immediately be reserved.
+Then, it is good to plan the main itinerary and precisely define the cities in which you can travel around.
+For example, ten days in Tokyo, one week in Kyoto and then five days in Kyushu.
+Once you know these, accommodation can immediately be reserved.

-For the main accommodation, the ideal is always to plan in advance, via convenient and effective platforms such as Booking or Hotels.com.
-Doing it naively a few weeks before means taking the risk of not finding what you want, in terms of sorts of accommodation and/or geographical location.
+For the main accommodation, it is always ideal to plan in advance, via convenient and effective platforms such as Booking or Hotels.com.
+Doing it naively a few weeks before means risking not finding what you want, in terms of type of accommodation and/or geographical location.

-Since a few years ago, hospitality in Japan has known an incredible increase, reinforced by the coming events.
-From 75% of occupation rate of rooms in 2012, it should reach up to 90% in 2018!
+Since a few years ago, hospitality in Japan had an incredible increase, reinforced by the coming events.
+From 75% of occupation rate of rooms in 2012, it is expected to reach up to 90% in 2018!

-About transportation, there is a little to worry about in advance.
-The only reminder to have is about the Japan Rail Pass, whose exchange voucher must be possessed before departing to Japan: purchasing it only one week before take-off becomes risky, as some deliver methods can be relatively slow or sometimes uncertain.
+Regarding transportation, there is a little to worry about in advance.
+The only reminder is about the Japan Rail Pass, for which you must possess an exchange voucher before departing to Japan: purchasing it only one week before takeoff becomes risky, as some delivery methods can be relatively slow or sometimes uncertain.

-On site, take some minutes to book your Shinkansen seats in advance thanks to JR counters made for this purpose, in every main train station.
+On site, take some time to book your Shinkansen seats in advance thanks to JR counters made for this purpose in every main train station.
 You can also think about taking only the non-reserved cars, but you might miss the possibility to be seated next to the person you want.

 The choice of guides also shows another good example of behaviors to have.
-The rule is always the same: "first arrived first served", especially because this service can remain rare and hard to find.
-We frequently note disappointed people because the chosen day is already fully reserved, and sometimes a long time in advance.
+The rule is always the same: "first come first served," especially because this service can remain rare and hard to find.
+We frequently note disappointed people because their preferred day is already fully reserved, and sometimes a long time in advance.

 If you are willing to be with a bilingual guide (and you are right!), do not hesitate to book several months in advance to be sure to perfectly fit your demand.